Skip to main content

 Press Release Violent crime Wessex

-A man who had previously been convicted of a brutal sex attack has today been found guilty of further attacks on three more women.Bruno Sala, 39, previously of Havant, Portsmouth, formed relationships with each of the women between 2019 to 2020, before setting them up to be raped and abused by…
+A man who had previously been convicted of a sex attack has today been jailed for further attacks on three more women.Bruno Sala, 39, previously of Havant, Portsmouth, formed relationships with each of the women between 2019 to 2020, before setting them up to be raped and abused by himself and…

 Press Office contact details